wdv4758h/pypy-extradoc/blog/draft/numpy_roadmap.rst

 translatable version of a very minimal version of numpy in the module called ``micronumpy``. `Example benchmarks`_ show the following:

-XXX: you should briefly describe what the benchmarks do

 +--------------------------------+---------------+-------------+
 |                                | add           | iterate     |
 +--------------------------------+---------------+-------------+